 My Experience with Juicing

 I have to admit that I have not been very good at juicing regularly.
-As I shared in my New Year’s resolutions post, I was pretty good at the beginning of GAPS but have really fallen out of the habit as GAPS has progressed.
+I was pretty good at the beginning of GAPS but have really fallen out of the habit as GAPS has progressed.
 I just don’t really care for the juicing process.
 The juice tastes great, but I don’t like actually making the juice and then having to clean everything up.
 I do think that it’s important, though, so I’m still trying to work on getting better.
 I think my body could definitely use the detoxifying it could get from regularly juicing.

 To juice, you need some sort of juicing appliance.
 Most people buy a juicer.
 I can’t comment on good juicers because the only one I have I no longer use because I hated cleaning it so much.
 There’s been a lot of discussion on good juicers on the GAPShelp yahoo group.
 If you’re looking for a juicer, I’d recommend searching the archives there.

 If you don’t want to buy a juicer, you can also make juice in your blender and then strain the juice through a nut milk bag.
 This is how I make juice.
 I use my Vitamix, but I think any powerful blender would work.

 To make juice in my Vitamix, I wash the fruits/veggies then cut them up into smaller pieces, usually about two to three inches long.
 I put everything into the blender, add a few inches of water, then blend on high until everything is pulverized.
 I then pour the mixture into my nut milk bag and use my hands to squeeze out the juice.
 I find that it works best to strain into a medium sized bowl, as you’ll want to have a large-ish area underneath your hands to minimize drips on your counter.
 After you’re done squeezing out as much liquid as you can, throw the pulp away and pour the juice into glasses to drink.